Quanghihicoder/Billroo_Interview/README.md

 PERCENTAGE = SUM OF NOW TO LAST 7 DAYS / AVERAGE ALL TIME * 100

 IF PERCENTAGE = 105, it means an increase of 5%.
 95% means a decrease of 5%.
 100 means no change.

-## ACKNOWLEDGMENT:
-I know the frontend script is a bit messy to read because I handled many scenarios in the easiest way possible.

-Sorry for not including more comments in the code.

-I can do AWS if you want.